Structural transition and re-emergence of iron's total electron spin in (Mg,Fe)O at ultrahigh pressure: Acknowledgements

-\textbf{Acknowledgments} H.H. acknowledges supports from the Ministry of Science and Technology of Taiwan under Grants No.~MOST~107-2112-M-008-022-MY3 and 107-2119-M-009-009-MY3.
-K.U. acknowledges support from the JSPS Kakenhi Grant No.~17K05627.
+H.H. acknowledges support from the Ministry of Science and Technology of Taiwan under Grant Numbers MOST~107-2112-M-008-022-MY3, 107-2119-M-009-009-MY3, and 110-2112-M-008-033.
+K.U. acknowledges support from the JSPS Kakenhi Grant Numbers 17K05627 and 21K03698.
 Calculations were performed at National Center for High-performance Computing, Taiwan, and the Global Scientific Information and Computing Center at Tokyo Institute of Technology, Japan.